G1DY/alx-backend-storage/README.md

 # Definition
-In this projects we shall be exploring storage solutions and systems used by the backend of a software application or system.
+In this projects we explored storage solutions and systems used by the backend of a software application or system.
 The backend of an application is responsible for processing data, executing business logic, and storing and retrieving information

 ---